XTRABYTES/XCITE.OLD/README.md

 ### Compiling (Desktop platforms only)
 Compiling converts source code (in our case, the dependency files) to binary or object code (the files needed for the XCITE app build).
-A compiler is a computer program (or set of programs) that transforms source code written in a programming language (the source language) into another computer language (the target language, often having a binary form known as object code).
+A compiler is a program (or set of programs) that transforms source code written in a programming language (the source language) into another computer language (the target language, often having a binary form known as object code).

-Create a folder where you are going to copy the required dependencies, for example, C:\deps.

 *Note that the compiling procedures in the macOS and Linux systems are similar to Windows.
 Use the Windows example as a reference.*

+Create a folder where you are going to copy the required dependencies, for example, C:\deps.

 Boost (Windows example)